PJWalker/daggerheart/content/Items/Companion Case.md

 ---
+publish: "true"
-tags: [common]
+tags: [Item]
 ---
+# Companion case

-A carrying case for a small animal companion.
-While inside, the animal is immune to all harm.
+This case can fit a small animal companion.
+While the companion is inside, the animal and case are immune to all damage and harmful effects.